Jim Creighton: Legacy

 Early baseball game depicted at Elysian Fields, Hoboken (Currier & Ives lithograph).
 Researchers have observed that this illustration represents a "fantasy" lineup which includes an image of the deceased Jim Creighton pitching.

 Baseball writer John Thorn commented in his book, Baseball in the Garden of Eden: The Secret History of the Early Game, that Creighton "was baseball's first hero, and I believe, the most important player not inducted into the Baseball Hall of Fame."

 At the time, the sport of cricket was the most popular team sport in the United States, but Creighton and the Excelsiors had brought considerable attention to baseball.
 Creighton's popularity grew substantially after his death.
-In the following decade, teams began honoring him by naming themselves after him, and others paid tribute by visiting his gravesite.
+In the following decade, clubs began honoring him by naming themselves after him, and others paid tribute by visiting his gravesite.
 As long as twenty years later, though the public adored their star pitchers, comparisons to Creighton would inevitably emerge.
 It was not considered controversial to compliment a pitcher with the caveat that he "warn't no Creighton."
-For years following his death, the Excelsiors' program included a portrait of their team with Creighton, shrouded in black, featured prominently in the center.
+For years following his death, the Excelsiors' program included a portrait of their club with Creighton, shrouded in black, featured prominently in the center.

 Creighton's indirect legacy is perhaps most profoundly seen in what is now considered a fundamental component of the game: the called ball and the walk.
 Neither existed during Creighton's lifetime, but his many imitators, who pitched with Creighton's velocity but not his control, prompted batters to stand at the plate without swinging for lengthy intervals, waiting for a pitch within reach.
-Consequently, the sport's then-governing body, the National Association of Base Ball Players, introduced a rule for the 1864 season which penalized pitchers who repeatedly failed to deliver "good balls:" the called ball, three of which gave the batter a free pass to first base.
+Consequently, the sport's then-governing body, the National Association of Base Ball Players, introduced a rule for the 1864 season that penalized pitchers who repeatedly failed to deliver "good balls": the called ball, three of which gave the batter a free pass to first base.

 Many think that the rule in reference to pitching will greatly promote the attractiveness of the game...
 The time will come when slow, twisting balls, pitched with skill and judgment, will supersede the rifle-shooter of would-be Creightons.
 The fast pitching system is “played out”.
 Spectators have become disgusted with waiting hour after hour to see three or four innings played, the pitcher and catcher tired from over-work, the batsman annoyed and irritated from waiting for good balls, the fieldsmen idle and cross for want of something to do, and all the “vim” and spirit of the game being lost, because “we want to show ‘em what a bully swift pitcher we’ve got”.

 These new rules, in this respect, practically take the most effective part of swift pitching out of the hands of pitchers; for, to tell the truth, not a solitary instance of fair pitching, that was very swift, have we seen since Creighton died.